Roof Replacement in Cedar Park, TX | RoofsOnly.com

 My Cedar Park home is about 18 years old.
 Do I really need a replacement?

 At 18 years in Central Texas, you’re at or near the end of the practical lifespan for asphalt shingles.
 Repairs at this point tend to be stop-gap measures — patch one section, another fails two months later because the surrounding material is in similar shape.
-If you’ve also taken significant hail along the way, that timeline may have accelerated.
+If your home has also taken significant hail, that timeline may have accelerated.
 A professional inspection gives you a real answer rather than a guess.
-And if the damage qualifies for an insurance claim, replacement might end up costing you only your deductible — which is a completely different financial conversation than repeated out-of-pocket repairs.
+And if the damage qualifies for an insurance claim, replacement might cost you only your deductible — which is a completely different financial conversation than repeated out-of-pocket repairs.

 Hail: Cedar Park Gets It More Than People Expect

 Cedar Park’s location in Williamson County puts it directly in the path of storm systems that develop over the Hill Country and track northeast across the metro.
 The H-E-B Center area, the 183A corridor, neighborhoods near Whitestone and out toward Leander — they’ve all taken hail hits in recent years.
-We got called out to a place off Gann Ranch Road after one of those April storms — the one that went through fast but dropped golf ball-sized hail for about six minutes over the west side of town.
+We were called out to a home off Gann Ranch Road after one of those April storms — the one that went through fast but dropped golf ball-sized hail for about six minutes over the west side of town.
 Six minutes.
-That was enough to cause functional damage on roofs throughout that neighborhood that had no visible symptoms from the street.
+That was enough to cause functional damage on roofs throughout that neighborhood with no visible symptoms from the street.

 Newer Cedar Park neighborhoods aren’t off the hook either.